lmccay/knoxplorer2/README.md

 What may be less clear is that this simple application doesn't actually care about the user identity but the REST API calls to WebHDFS within the knox.js file of this application must provide the SSO cookie on each call.
 The cookie is verified by the Apache Knox Gateway for each call to ensure that it is trusted, not expired and extracts the identity information for interaction with the Hadoop WebHDFS service.

 Please also note the knoxsso.redirect.whitelist.regex parameter in the KNOXSSO service.
-This semicolon separated list of regex expressions (there is only one in this case) will be used to validate the originalUrl query parameter to ensure that KnoxSSO will only redirect browsers to trusted sites.
+This semicolon delimited list of regex expressions (there is only one in this case) will be used to validate the originalUrl query parameter to ensure that KnoxSSO will only redirect browsers to trusted sites.
 This is to avoid things like phishing attacks.

-## Sandbox-apps Topology:
+## Sandbox Topology:
 The topology that defines the endpoint used to actually access Hadoop resources through the Apache Gateway in this deployment is called sandbox.xml.
-The following configuration assumes the use of the Hortonworks sandbox VM based Hadoop cluster to enable quick deployment and getting started with Hadoop and app development.
+The following configuration assumes the use of the Apache Ambari Quickstart (https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide) created Hadoop cluster to enable quick deployment and getting started with Hadoop and app development.

 In order to leverage the single sign on capabilities described earlier, this topology much configure the SSOCookie federation provider.
 This essentially means that the SSO cookie is required in order to access any of the Hadoop endpoints configured within this topology.